Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 4. After 6 Weeks

-Even though you will see and feel results immediately after your liposuction (you could literally take a jar full of fat home with you, if you wanted to), some post-operative swelling may temporarily reverse or obscure those results.
+Even though you will see and feel body lift results immediately after your liposuction (you could literally take a jar full of fat home with you, if you wanted to), some post-operative swelling may temporarily reverse or obscure those results.
 At the 6 week mark you can expect to see 80%-90% of the results you will achieve, but individual cases vary.
 To see your final results, you should give it 6 months.

 Each liposuction surgeon may have a different schedule for follow-up visits beyond 6 weeks.
 Just make sure you go to your follow-up appointments as scheduled.
 Most patients enjoy going for their after pictures to see the before-and-after comparison!

 It’s important to remember that liposuction is not a weight loss program, but a body contour treatment.
 So we encourage you to not spend the weeks and months after liposuction plastic surgery stepping on the scale obsessively.
 Fat is lighter than water, meaning that its removal will not subtract that much body weight.
 It’s much more meaningful to look at the loss of volume you experience.
 On average, patients go down about two pant sizes after liposuction to their abdomen.

 Maintaining Results After Liposuction

 What’s so great about liposuction surgeries is that the fat that was removed is permanently gone.
 However, that doesn’t mean you can just return to the same habits which led you to have liposuction treatment in the first place.
 New fat cells can grow and contribute to an expanding waistline if you’re not careful.
 So how do you best maintain liposuction results?

 First off, maintaining weight is much easier than losing it.
 It just requires a little bit of discipline.